-The cases are all still unsolved, although there is a suspect, Jason McCrary, for the murder of Claytor, but he has not been connected to any of the other victims at this time.
+Jason McCrary was convicted for the murder of Claytor, but he has not been connected to any of the other victims at this time.

 It’s been established that the women had known each other in life.
 Despite any other differences among them, many of the victims shared an involvement with prostitution and heroin.
 Because of the lifestyles the women led, families say it’s been tough to get the police to take their cases seriously.

 Ross County is plagued with an opiate problem, and addiction is what leads some to sex work to raise money to support their habits.
 At least one of the victims, Tiffany Sayre, had been determined to kick the drugs and had been on the waiting list of a rehab facility when she disappeared.